ishasweet1984/TLERAD/README.md

-# TLERAD: Transfer Learning for Enhanced Ransomware Attack Detection
+# A Computational Intelligent Algorithm for Ransomware attack Detection

 This repo has the following structure:
 1. code